A corner of Hoa Lu ancient capital now

 In 1010 the new King moved the capital to Thang Long (Hanoi).
 While Hoa Lu had been a successful bulwark against the Chinese, the new nation needed the massive plains of the Red River to feed and expand its people.
 Hoa Lu became part of Trường Yên province and Prince Lý Long Bồ of the Ly Dynasty was made Regent.
 Taking his new role seriously, Lý Long Bồ continued many of the building programs and town improvements.
 While Hoa Lu was no longer the nation’s capital, it continued to grow and remained well regarded as the southern center of the new state.

-Although successfully expanding the Dai Viet kingdom south and west into Champa (Khmer) territory, the Tran were again besieged with the expansionist designs of their northern neighbor, this time in the form of the Mongolian-led Yuan Dynasty of China.
-Hoa Lu once again became a stronghold and a base against the northern invaders and it was at this time the early South Truong Yen Citadel was reconstructed.
+Although the Trần successfully expanded the Đại Việt kingdom south and west into Champa (Khmer) territory, the Mongolian-led Yuan Dynasty of China again threatened them with expansionist designs from the north.
+The History of Hoa Lu again took a u-turn and became a stronghold and a base against the northern invaders.
+It was at this time the early South Truong Yen Citadel was reconstructed.

 Note:

 Hoa Lư has always been an important strategic and defense base, due to its multitude of natural river and mountain barriers.
-During the Tran Dynasty period it continued in this role and was used as a military base against the Mongol-Yuan Dynasty attacks in 1258, 1282–1284, 1285 and 1287–88.
-Still, the campaigns are treated by a number of scholars as a success primarily due to the establishment of tributary relations between China and Đại Việt despite the Mongols suffering major military defeats.
+During the Trần Dynasty, Đại Việt continued to serve in this role and used the area as a military base to resist the Mongol-Yuan Dynasty invasions in 1258, 1282–1284, 1285, and 1287–88.
+Still, several scholars treat the campaigns as a success for China, primarily because Chinese rulers established tributary relations with Đại Việt—even though the Mongols suffered major military defeats.

 The Later Ly Dynasty

 By the late 1300s, the Tran Dynasty was experiencing constant attacks from the north, internal discontent, and inter-familial rivalry, causing its power and glory to wane.
 In 1400, Hồ Quý Ly, a Tran general, seized control and founded the Hồ Dynasty, which only lasted from 1400-1406.
 During his reign, he renamed Dai Viet to Dai Ngu.
 However, in 1407, Hồ Quý Ly and his son suffered a resounding military defeat at the hands of the Ming Dynasty.
-As a result, they were imprisoned, and Dai Viet was annexed by the Ming Empire, which ruled the new province for nine years, from 1407-1417.
+The Ming Empire imprisoned them and annexed Đại Việt, ruling the new province for nine years, from 1407 to 1417.

 Map of Ming territory in VIetname